St Ives lifeboat station (Cornwall)

 - Porthmeor beach is perfect for families, as the beach sits in the town of St Ives and is overlooked by the Tate St Ives.
 The beach has good sand at the top and then a slope at high water mark takes you to a large expanse of flat compact sand.
 Surf school is located on the beach.
 This beach has a cafe and restaurant, toilets, seasonal lifeguards and access to St. Ives town.
 In the summer it can be very hard to park in St. Ives.

 - Bamaluz beach is a small sandy beach with large boulders that all but disappears at high tide.
 Within St Ives this is the beach for allowing dogs and so is typically used exclusively by dog owners.
 The beach itself is situated just north of the harbour wall and bellow St Ives Museum.
 You have car parking and facilities within St Ives and access to the beach is down some steep steps.

 - Porthgwidden beach is a small sandy sheltered beach to the north of St Ives harbour.
-As well as the sand you have some interesting rocks to explore.
+The beach is backed by grass slopes and beach huts and as well as the sand you have some interesting rocks to explore.
 The beach is positioned within the town between the bigger St. Ives beaches and more visitors tend to head to these bigger neighbours of Porthmeor or Porthminster beaches.
 Plenty of facilities as this is in the heart of St. Ives although parking can be a problem.